SumoLogic/sumologic-documentation/docs/search/copilot.md

 Copilot accelerates incident response by combining prebuilt contextual insights with natural language queries and enhancing time to insights for users across your organization.
 With sub-3-second response times with over 90% translation accuracy for most queries, Copilot ensures fast and dependable results for supported log sources.

 * **Natural language queries**.
 Ask questions in plain English.
 * **Contextual suggestions**.
-Get automated suggestions tailored to your search, accelerating your workflow.
+Get suggestions relevant to your troubleshooting and investigations context.
 * **Conversation history**.
-Save and resume troubleshooting sessions without losing context.
+Save and resume troubleshooting or investigations sessions without losing context.
 * **Auto-visualize**.
 Copilot automatically generates charts from search results, which you can add directly to dashboards.
 * **Log compatibility**.
 Copilot supports structured logs, semi-structured logs (partial JSON), and unstructured logs (e.g., Palo Alto Firewall) when Field Extraction Rules (FERs) are applied.
 This ensures valuable insights across a variety of log formats.
 * **Enhanced query experience**.
 Auto-complete to streamline natural language queries.